Joy-Anna Duggar Engaged: Who Chaperoned Austin Forsyth’s Proposal?

 The older Duggar girls are expected to do most of the cooking, cleaning, and clothes washing for the family, but there aren’t as many of them around to help out these days.
 This is why Johannah and Jennifer are spending more time in the kitchen.
 Jana Duggar, 26, will be the only adult Duggar daughter left at home after Joy-Anna Duggar gets married and starts a new life with Austin Forsyth.
 So far, three of Jana’s younger sisters have beat her to the altar.

-One of these sisters, 24-year-old Jessa Duggar Seewald, recently shared her well wishes for Joy-Anna and Austin.
+One of these sisters, 24-year-old Jessa Duggar Seewald recently shared her well wishes for Joy-Anna and Austin.
 Jessa and her husband Ben, 21, congratulated the couple in a video posted on their family website.
-They were joined by their two sons, one-year-old Spurgeon Elliot and one-month-old Henry Wilberforce.
+They were joined by their two sons, 1-year-old Spurgeon Elliot and 1-month-old Henry Wilberforce.

 “We’re super excited for y’all, getting engaged and we are looking forward to the big day — your wedding day,” Jessa says in the video.

 “The little boys say congratulations too.
 There’s Henry and Spurgey saying, ‘Yay, we’re happy to have another uncle.’
 We love y’all.”

 Jill Duggar Dillard, 25, and her husband Derick, 27, also filmed a video for their website.